aflchurn/aflchurn/README.md

 * Launch Jupyter and navigate to the the cloned repository.
 * Edit and run our workbooks in the folder in the folder `aflchurn/notebooks`.

+# Another version
+A more precise way to calculate age/#change can be found in https://github.com/RosenZhu/AFLChurn, which will be integrated into this repository in the future.